spm/spm-docs/docs/installation/index.md

     1. Download  `spm12.zip` from the [SPM website](https://www.fil.ion.ucl.ac.uk/spm/software/download/) in your home directory.

+        If using Apple Silicon and Matlab 2023b or higher, download the [development version of SPM](https://github.com/spm/spm) or the [maintenance branch of SPM12](https://github.com/spm/spm12/tree/maint) from GitHub.

     2. Uncompress the archive by typing the following in a Terminal:
         ```bash
         cd /Users/<login>